-Government Ethics Officials Raise Red Flags On Scott Pruitt
+Government Ethics Officials Raise Red Flags On EPA Chief Scott Pruitt

 If it's true that Pruitt retaliated against staff for doing their jobs, then, Apol says, "it is hard to imagine any action that could more effectively undermine an agency's integrity than punishing or marginalizing employees who strive to ensure compliance with the laws and regulations that safeguard that integrity."

-And yet, Republicans like Sen. Rounds dismiss the ethics complaints as "nitpicking."
-And even as White House says it is reviewing the allegations, President Trump has already sought to minimize them.
+And yet, Republicans like Rounds dismiss the ethics complaints as "nitpicking."
+And even as the White House says it is reviewing the allegations, Trump has already sought to minimize them.

-In a weekend tweet Trump echoed Pruitt's claims that the extra security spending was the result of "death threats because of his bold actions at EPA", declared the travel expenses "OK", the questionable rental arrangement as "about market rate", and said, "Scott is doing a great job!"
+In a weekend tweet, Trump echoed Pruitt's claims that the extra security spending was the result of "death threats because of his bold actions at EPA," declared the travel expenses "OK," called the questionable rental arrangement "about market rate," and said, "Scott is doing a great job!"

 While Security spending was somewhat more than his predecessor, Scott Pruitt has received death threats because of his bold actions at EPA.
 Record clean Air & Water while saving USA Billions of Dollars.
 Rent was about market rate, travel expenses OK.
 Scott is doing a great job!— Donald J. Trump (@realDonaldTrump) April 8, 2018

-The defense of Pruitt comes even though the president and Republican leaders could surely find another conservative who could be as effective at rolling back the regulations at the department that they so desire.
+The defense of Pruitt comes even though the president and Republican leaders could surely find another conservative who could be as effective at rolling back the regulations at the department.

 One of the rules of politics is that people rarely act when their jobs aren't at stake.
 But Republicans have been punished for ethical lapses in the past.